spacelift-io/user-documentation/docs/vendors/terraform/terraform-provider.md

 ```
 {% endcode %}

-{% hint style="success" %}
+!!! success
     OK, so who wants to go back to clicking on things in the web GUI?
 Because you will likely need to do some clicking, too, [at least with your first stack](terraform-provider.md#proposed-workflow).
-{% endhint %}

 ## How it works